Space-Time-Navigators-Guild-CMS/StngOnline/README.md

 # StngOnline
 Organization Repository all works in progress <br>
-https://animation.stng.site to be git hu page for repo organization https://stngblogsite.stng.online<br>
+https://animation.stng.site to be github page for this organization <br>
+https://stngblogsite.stng.online<br>

 https://guildblog.stng.online<br>